UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

    * - Version
      - Changes from previous version
+   * - v2025a
+     - Introducing a new wall surface temperature scheme according to Wallenberg et al. (2025) [12]_.
    * - v2022a
      - Introducing anisotropic longwave radiation according to Wallenberg et al. (2023) [11]_.
    * - v2021a